How to become a business analyst in Australia

 What to expect from a Master of Business Analytics at UTS?

-At UTS, we designed our online Master of Business Analytics program to give you the agility, confidence and competence to influence organisational decisions through data.
+At UTS Online, we designed our Master of Business Analytics course to give you the agility, confidence and competence to influence organisational decisions through data.

 “You’ll complete studio subjects with guidance and mentoring from industry professionals,” says David Bond, Course Director of the Master of Business Analytics at UTS.
 “This gives you a real insight into how real-world analytics problems are solved.”